 Wealth Accumulation is the process of accumulating enough wealth to have financial peace of mind.
+You are, essentially, raising your net worth over time in order to hit a point of financial stability and consistency.
 Although many people want to accumulate wealth, living expenses, debt and uncertainty about how to plan for retirement make it difficult to accumulate wealth.
 Unfortunately, many people run out of money during retirement.
 People fail to accumulate wealth because they don’t have a step-by-step process for how to accumulate wealth successfully.

 There are five key components to wealth accumulation that are critical to get right.
 The order of these five key components is also important.
 The problem is many people don’t know what these steps are, or they don’t get them in the right order.

 Protection always comes first and foremost with wealth accumulation.
 Protection is more important even than savings.
-Without protection you risk losing all your wealth accumulation, leaving your family and business associates in a bad place.
+Without protection, you risk losing all your accumulation of wealth, leaving your family and business associates in a bad place.
+If you don’t protect what you already have, it’s nearly impossible to increase your net worth over time.

 For example, if you invest your savings or retirement plan in the market and the market crashes, you could easily lose 50% or more of your account value.
-This could possibly ruin the retirement and wealth accumulation plan you were counting on.
+This could ruin the retirement and wealth accumulation plan you were counting on.
+What happens if you lose this money?
 How do you make up for lost time?
 What if the market crashes again?
-There is no protection in the market.
+There is little to no protection for your wealth or retirement savings in the market.
 To accumulate wealth, it’s important to have protection.

-Life insurance is a good way to get protection.
+Life insurance is a good way to get protection—for your family, yourself and your finances.
+Life insurance, especially whole life insurance, provides for your family and preserves your wealth when you die.
+Whole life insurance also creates cash value that can be used during your lifetime to help with your wealth accumulation and give you financial options, flexibility and liquidity .
 For pennies on the dollar, you can get the protection you need.
 Learn more about the best kind of life insurance for protection here: Whole Life Insurance Pros and Cons

 A bad budget system can be a lot like a fad diet.
 It may work for a short time.
 You may be able to cut down unnecessary expenses, pay off some debt and put some money in savings, but it’s so restrictive it makes you feel like a miser.
 This is not a good wealth accumulation plan.